 7. Frank Ruggles knew something that Cummings wanted to stay secret.

-Ruggles, a West Point cadet home on leave with his family for the summer, went on several hikes with Lorca and Cummings around Lake Eden.
+Ruggles, a West Point cadet home on leave with his family in the summer of 1929, went on several hikes with Lorca and Cummings around Lake Eden.
 Exactly what Ruggles knew is unknown, but the fact that it worried Cummings is apparent from his later behavior: whenever asked about Ruggles, Cummings invariably replied that he had been killed in World War II.
 This was patently untrue, but it successfully stopped researchers from making any further inquiries.
 In reality, Major General John Frank Ruggles (1908-1999) retired from the Army as a highly decorated commanding officer in 1966 and lived until the age of 91.

 1 Daniel Eisenberg, “Lorca and censorship: The gay artist made heterosexual,” Angélica [Lucena, Spain], 2 (1991), 121-45.
 For an online version of this article, click here.

 2 Jenny Bourne Wahl, “New results on the decline in household fertility in the United States from 1750 to 1900,” in Long-Term Factors in American Economic Growth, ed.
 Stanley L. Engerman and Robert E. Gallman (Chicago: University of Chicago Press, 2007), 391-439.